If you feel like you’ve tried everything... EMDR may be for you.

 What is EMDR?

-Many of our therapists at our Uptown Dallas, Rockwall and Plano, Texas locations are trained in EMDR and are happy to explain the process more thoroughly to you.
+Many of our therapists at our Uptown Dallas, Rockwall, Plano, and Denton, Texas locations are trained in EMDR and are happy to explain the process more thoroughly to you.

 Negative emotions, feelings and behaviors are generally caused by unresolved earlier experiences that are pushing you in the wrong directions.
 The goal of EMDR therapy is to leave you with the emotions, understanding, and perspectives that will lead to healthy and useful behaviors and interactions.
 EMDR therapy helps your brain to process completely the experiences that are causing problems, and to include new ones that are needed for full health.